rquader/InstaDM/README.md

 # InstaDM

-A native macOS app that gives you Instagram **messaging and nothing else** — direct messages and group chats, without the feed, reels, explore, or stories.
+A native macOS app that's meant to give you Instagram **messaging and nothing else** — direct messages and group chats, without the feed, reels, explore, or stories.